 It’s time for WoWFEST26: NEW WORLD DISORDER

-Alongside live events, Writing on the Wall’s wider work celebrates creative heritage, uncovers overlooked archives and amplifies voices too often marginalised or excluded from mainstream narratives.
-At its heart, WoWFEST is about connection -between past and present, culture and community, art and action, and about the role creativity can play in building a more just, inclusive and joyful society.
+Alongside live events, Writing on the Wall’s wider work celebrates creative heritage, uncovers overlooked histories and amplifies voices too often excluded from mainstream narratives.
+At its heart, WoWFEST is about connection between culture and community, art and action, and past, present and future.

 Special thanks to Ged at Plast-c Design for the design of WoWFEST26